spoonlanding/spoonlanding/README.md

 ## 👋 Hi there, I'm Spencer

 ### About Me
-I’m a full stack web developer focused on NodeJS/Typescript, modern front end solutions, and cloud architecture.
+I’m a web architect focused on NodeJS/Typescript, modern front end solutions, and cloud architecture.

 - [linkedIn](https://www.linkedin.com/in/spoonlanding/)